gvwilson/sensibleadventures/short-stories/35-pounds.md

 The bodies of Scott and his companions were discovered by a search party on 12 November 1912 and their records retrieved.
 Tryggve Gran, who was part of the search party, described the scene as, "snowcovered til up above the door, with Scott in the middle, half out of his bagg [sic]... the frost had made the skin yellow & transparent & I've never seen anything worse in my life."
 Their final camp became their tomb; the tent roof was lowered over the bodies and a high cairn of snow was erected over it, topped by a roughly fashioned cross, erected using Gran's skis.
 Next to their bodies lay 35 pounds (16 kg) of *Glossopteris* tree fossils which they had dragged on hand sledges.
 These were the first ever discovered Antarctic fossils and proved that Antarctica had once been warm and connected to other continents.

-- difference between brash ice, cake ice, grease ice, and frazil ice
+Difference between brash ice, cake ice, grease ice, and frazil ice
+- Brash ice is an accumulation of floating ice made up of fragments not more than 2m across.
+It is the wreckage of other forms of ice.
+- Frazil ice is a collection of loose, randomly oriented, plate or discoid ice crystals formed in supercooled turbulent water.
+- Grease ice is a very thin, soupy layer of frazil crystals clumped together, which makes the ocean surface resemble an oil slick.